Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Equations of state

 \section{Equations of state}

-Current models of hybrid stars are commonly constrained by the multimessenger data which includes massive pulsars ~\cite{Demorest2010,Antoniadis2013,Cromartie2020}, the GW170817 gravitational wave event~\cite{LIGO_Virgo2017a} and NICER X-ray observations~\cite{Riley2019,Miller2019,Riley2021,Miller2021}.
-Below, the model parameters will be used that are consistent with these constraints within $2 \sigma$ CI.
+Current models of hybrid stars are commonly constrained by the multimessenger data which includes massive pulsars~\cite{Demorest2010,Antoniadis2013,Cromartie2020}, the GW170817 gravitational wave event~\cite{LIGO_Virgo2017a} and NICER X-ray observations~\cite{Riley2019,Miller2019,Riley2021,Miller2021}.
+Below, the model parameters that will be used are consistent with these constraints within $2\sigma$ confidence intervals.

-Below, we use the same constant speed of sound equations of state as in Ref.~\cite{Alford2017a} that describe compact stars with two first-order phase transitions.
+Below, we use the same zero temperature, chemically equilibrated, constant speed of sound equations of state as in Ref.~\cite{Alford2017a} that describe compact stars with two first-order phase transitions.
 The three phases of matter are taken to be nuclear matter and two distinct quark matter phases, for instance, two different color-superconducting phases like 2SC (two-flavor color-superconducting) and CFL (color-flavor-locked) phases.
-The nuclear matter EoS is the DDME2 EoS from~\cite{Colucci2013}.
-The different EoSs are then parametrized by choosing six parameters: 1) the energy density $\rho_1$ at the first (nuclear to 2SC) phase transition, which along with the DDME2 EoS gives the pressure $P_1$ at the lower density edge of the nuclear--2SC phase transition; 2) the energy density $\rho_2$ at the lower-density edge of the 2SC-CFL transition; 3) and 4) the energy density jumps of the two phase transitions $\Delta\rho_1$ and $\Delta\rho_2$; 5) and 6) the two constant sound speeds squared $c_{s1}^2$ and $c_{s2}^2$ in the 2SC and CFL phases.
+We use this nomenclature for the two quark-matter phases, though we do not claim that these phases must be color-superconducting.
+The nuclear matter EoS is the DDME2 EoS from~\cite{Colucci2013}, which is calculated using relativistic density functional theory.
+The different EoSs are then parametrized by choosing six parameters: 1) the energy density $\rho_1$ at the first (nuclear to 2SC) phase transition, which along with the DDME2 EoS gives the pressure $P_1$ at the lower density edge of the nuclear--2SC phase transition; 2) the energy density $\rho_2$ at the lower-density edge of the 2SC--CFL transition; 3) and 4) the energy density jumps of the two phase transitions $\Delta\rho_1$ and $\Delta\rho_2$; 5) and 6) the two constant sound speeds squared $c_{s1}^2$ and $c_{s2}^2$ in the 2SC and CFL phases.
 The pressure $P_2$ of the 2SC to CFL phase transition is determined by $P_2=P_1+c_{s1}(\rho_2-\rho_1-\Delta\rho_1)$.
 Hence the EoS is expressed as